Tensorflow template¶

 We recommend to run the cells step by step, as some cells can take a few minutes to finish.
 You can run everything in one go as well and it will work, just allow a few minutes for building the individual deployments.

 We require an API Token with project editor rights to complete this tutorial.
-The final TensorFlow model ends up in a deployment with a default name (tensorflow-deployment) and a version.
+The final TensorFlow model ends up in a deployment with a name of choice and a version.
 We define these parameters and connect to our API Client.
 Using this connection, we can interact with our project.
 Finally, we initiate a local empty directory that we can use to host our deployment files.

 # Import all necessary libraries